Explicit representation of solutions to a linear wave equation with time delay: Convergence of the Fourier series

-For time derivatives, use \eqref{eq:kernel-bounds}--\eqref{eq:kernel-bounds-bS} with $r=1$ to obtain bounds for $\dot A_n,\dot B_n,\dot C_n$, and proceed exactly as above (again the M--test applies).
-For the second time derivative, \eqref{eq:kernel-bounds}--\eqref{eq:kernel-bounds-bS} with $r=2$ yields uniform convergence on each open step strip $((m-1)\tau,m\tau)\times[0,L]$.
+For the second time derivative, \eqref{eq:kernel-bounds}--\eqref{eq:kernel-bounds-bS} with $r=2$ gives the majorant $c n^{-1-\alpha}$ on each open step strip.
+In addition, differentiating the forced convolution twice produces the endpoint term $F_n(t)$, and the zero-extension convention in the history convolution can produce on the first step the term $\upsilon_n^2\Phi_n(t-\tau)$; these are bounded by $c n^{-K-2-\alpha}$ and are therefore summable.

 At the grid points $t=m\tau$ the termwise limits may differ from the left and right because the kernels themselves have stepwise second derivatives, so $v_{tt}$ is only piecewise continuous in $t$, while $v$ and $v_t$ remain continuous.

-Therefore $v, v_x, v_{xx}, v_t, v_{tx}$ are continuous on $[0,T]\times[0,L]$, and $v_{tt}$ is continuous on each open step strip with one-sided limits at step endpoints.
+Therefore, $v, v_x, v_{xx}, v_t, v_{tx}$ are continuous on $[0,T]\times[0,L]$, and $v_{tt}$ is continuous on each open step strip with one-sided limits at step endpoints.
 All these derivatives are obtained by termwise differentiation on the corresponding domains. \end{proof}